Blooym/proton-fusion/README.md

 After installing any of the following, you should:
 - Restart your Steam/Steamdeck to refresh available Steam compatibility tools
 - Go to the game of your choice -> Properties -> Compatibility
-- Select "<ProtonName>-Latest" from the dropdown menu.
+- Select "ProtonName-Latest" from the dropdown menu.

 ### GE-Proton